Upgrade Your Teaching For $10 Or Less

 Cost: All three have a Kindle edition under $10.

 Take a class in something you are admittedly not good at, in order to understand the perspective of struggling learners.
 Seriously.
 A few hours in a dance or sewing class and you might be ready to quit.
 The process will be good for you and it will give you some insight into the frustration your students have.
 It will also give you a chance to observe a teacher in a different content area and setting, which could potentially transform your own practices.

 Cost: Price varies.

 7. Print And Document

-Okay, this suggestion might be creating a little more physical clutter, but having tangible evidence of student projects, collaboration, and fun times in the classroom are a great investment in the future.
+Okay, this suggestion might be creating a little more physical clutter, but having tangible evidence of student projects, collaboration, and fun times in the classroom is a great investment in the future.
 Print them off, hang them up, share them with colleagues and use them in your classroom displays next year, or for parent conferences.
-If you never print them, look at them or share them, why bother backing them up and transferring them from device to device.
+If you never print them, look at them, or share them, why bother backing them up and transferring them from device to device.
 Use it or lose it.